World War I

 Major battles, including those at Verdun, the Somme, and Passchendaele, failed to break the stalemate on the Western Front.
 In April 1917, the United States joined the Allies after Germany resumed unrestricted submarine warfare against Atlantic shipping.
 Later that year, the Bolsheviks seized power in Russia in the October Revolution; Soviet Russia signed an armistice with the Central Powers in December, followed by a separate peace in March 1918.
 That month, Germany launched a spring offensive in the west, which despite initial successes left the German Army exhausted and demoralised.
 The Allied Hundred Days Offensive, beginning in August 1918, caused a collapse of the German front line.
-Following the Vardar Offensive, Bulgaria signed an armistice in late September.
 By early November, the Allies had signed armistices with the Ottomans and with Austria-Hungary, leaving Germany isolated.
 Facing a revolution at home, Kaiser Wilhelm II abdicated on 9 November, and the war ended with the Armistice of 11 November 1918.

 The Paris Peace Conference of 1919–1920 imposed settlements on the defeated powers.
 Under the Treaty of Versailles, Germany lost significant territories, was disarmed, and was required to pay large war reparations to the Allies.
-The dissolution of the Russian, German, Austro-Hungarian, and Ottoman empires led to new national boundaries and the creation of new independent states including Poland, Finland, the Baltic states, Czechoslovakia, and Yugoslavia.
+The collapse of the Russian, German, Austro-Hungarian, and Ottoman empires resulted in new national boundaries and the creation of new independent states including Poland, Finland, the Baltic states, Czechoslovakia, and Yugoslavia.
 The League of Nations was established to maintain world peace, but its failure to manage instability during the interwar period contributed to the outbreak of World War II in 1939.

 Names

-Before World War II, the events of 1914–1918 were generally known as the Great War or simply the World War.
-In August 1914, the magazine The Independent wrote "This is the Great War.
+Before World War II, the events of 1914–1918 were commonly referred to as the Great War or simply the World War.
+In August 1914, The Independent stated of the conflict, "This is the Great War.
 It names itself."
-In October 1914, the Canadian magazine Maclean's similarly wrote, "Some wars name themselves.
-This is the Great War."
-Contemporary Europeans also referred to it as "the war to end war" and "the war to end all wars" due to their perception of its unparalleled scale, devastation, and loss of life.
-The first recorded use of the term First World War was in September 1914 by German biologist and philosopher Ernst Haeckel who stated, "There is no doubt that the course and character of the feared 'European War' ... will become the first world war in the full sense of the word."
+In the decade after its end, many hoped it would be "the war to end all wars," because of its unprecedented destructiveness and death toll.
+The earliest known use of the term First World War appeared in September 1914, when German biologist and philosopher Ernst Haeckel wrote that the ongoing "European War" would become "the first world war in the full sense of the word."